 Q: If you know academia so well, why did you leave it?
 A: I knew I wanted to be a college professor since I was 17 years old.
 My passion for teaching and research only grew with time and experience, my internal fire always stoked by my great love of learning and sharing my knowledge with others.
 I became a professor because I believed that I could truly make a difference in the lives of many students.
 And I have!
 Nevertheless, my time in academia also revealed to me how educational institutions are increasingly adopting a business model that values generating revenue over the quality of student experience.
 Having witnessed colleges fail students repeatedly (on all levels - academically, socially, financially, etc.), I was no longer able to morally and ethically be a part of a system that does not prioritize a student’s well-being above all else.
 Now, as an independent college consultant, I am able to share my knowledge about higher education to empower students and their families when making college decisions.
 Knowing exactly what you are getting into will help you make the best decisions possible.

 Q: Wow, that’s intense.
 Why college counseling, though?
 A: College admissions is like a living entity - it shifts and changes with every cycle.
 Applying to college is so much different now than it was when I applied in the mid-1990s.
 For example, when I was in high school, no one talked about the importance of “fit.”
 My parents meant well, but they informed me of what college I was going to attend (if I was accepted), and told me not to apply for financial aid when I was completing my college application.
 Because of this, I attended a college that wasn’t the best fit for me - I loved my intellectual life, and I am still friends with my professors.
-Yet, I did not fit in with my classmates, and I’m still paying off my undergraduate student loans, even though I just marked my 20th college reunion.
+Yet, I did not fit in with my classmates, and I finally payed off my undergraduate student loans 20 years and 4 months after graduating with my B.A..
 I really could have used a college consultant to guide me when I was an adolescent, and I am finally able to be the person that I wish I had when I was 17!
 No one should go through this process alone, and I’m grateful that my experiences have given me the ability and insight to help others navigate the increasingly complex college admissions landscape.

 Have a question that wasn’t answered here?
 Contact Dr. Vitols here!